Large Sums of High Order Characters: Background and Proof Strategy

 which implies the useful inequality (see \cite[Lem.
 3.1]{GSPret})

-If $f$ and $g$ are multiplicative functions for which $\mb{D}(f,g;x)^2 = o(\log\log x)$ then $f(p)\bar{g}(p) \approx 1$ in a suitable average sense, and we think of $f$ and $g$ as approximating one another.
-We say in this situation that $f$ is \emph{$g$-pretentious} (or symmetrically, $g$ is \emph{$f$-pretentious}). \\ Our key interest in $\mb{D}$ lies in the fact that it can be used to express upper bounds for C\'{e}saro averages of bounded multiplicative functions.
-In this direction, the Hal\'{a}sz-Montgomery-Tenenbaum inequality \cite[Cor.
+If $f$ and $g$ are multiplicative functions for which $\mb{D}(f,g;x)^2 = o(\log\log x)$ then $f(p) \approx g(p)$ for most $p$ (in a suitable average sense), and we think of $f$ and $g$ as approximating one another.
+In the particular case that $\mb{D}(f,g;x)$ is \emph{bounded} as a function of $x$ we say that $f$ is \emph{$g$-pretentious} (or, symmetrically, that $g$ is \emph{$f$-pretentious}). \\ The pretentious distance can be used to express upper bounds for C\'{e}saro averages of bounded multiplicative functions.
+The Hal\'{a}sz-Montgomery-Tenenbaum inequality \cite[Cor.
 III.4.12]{Ten}, a quantitative refinement of fundamental work of Hal\'{a}sz, states that for a multiplicative function $f: \mb{N} \ra \mb{U}$ and parameters $x \geq 3$ and $T \geq 1$,

 where $M := \min_{|t| \leq T} \mb{D}(f,n^{it};x)^2$.
 Thus, if $f$ is not $n^{it}$-pretentious for all $|t| \leq T$, and $T$ is large enough, then the partial sums of $f$ are small.
 This result will be used several times in the sequel.